NextFaze/loopback-faker-mixin/README.md

 let { Customer } = app.models

 Customer.faker({
-    name: 'New Name' // this will overwrite the faker fakeness })
+    name: 'New Name' // this will overwrite the faker fakeness if you want })
 .then(customer => {
 // customer with faked data